brashrebel/wp-activity/readme.txt

 = I blacklisted my own IP address, or I can't login anymore since I activated the blacklisting ! =

 Just rename or delete the wp-activity directory in wp-content/plugins/, and you should be able to access to your blog.

+= The Blacklist tab is disabled in admin panel =

+Before settings blacklist options, you need to activate logon failures log (in the previous tab).

 = How do I avoid erasing css tweaks when I update the plugin ? =